Venue: Jim Cooke Conference Suite, Stockton Central Library, Stockton - on - Tees, TS18 1TU

 Contact: Sarah Whaley Democratic Services Officer

-Minutes of the Planning Committee meetings which were held on 10 January and 7 February 2024 pdf icon PDF 141 KB
+Additional documents: Minutes: Consideration was given to the Planning Committee minutes form the meetings which were held on 10 January and 7 February for approval and signature.

 Additional documents: